ijr12345/Candy-Haunt/README.md

 Game Design Document: [Group6_GameDesignDocument.pdf](https://github.com/ijr12345/Candy-Haunt/files/15326726/Group6_GameDesignDocument.pdf)

-> :Note: This game was created in a game development course at WWU.
-As such, the repo with the code is 'private'.
+> :warning: This game was created in a game development course at WWU.
+As such, the code for this project exists in another repo which has 'private' permissions.
 The zipped code is available upon request.